top of page

 • For dairy animals - FCR looks at the feed required to produce 1 gallon or liter of milk

-• And for layer poultry - FCR most often looks at the amount of feed required for your flock to produce 1 dozen eggs.
+• For layer poultry - FCR most often looks at the amount of feed required for your flock to produce 1 dozen eggs.

 Benefits of Tracking Feed Conversion Ratio